NicolasKheirallah/NextJs-M365-Blog/data/blog/What-to-think-about-when-starting-with-Viva-Goals.md

 - Set realistic expectations: When planning your OKRs using Viva Goals, it is important to set realistic expectations for yourself and others.
 Remember that OKRs are meant to be ambitious but achievable; they should stretch you beyond your comfort zone but not demoralize you.
 A good rule of thumb is that you should aim for achieving 70% of your key results; anything above that is exceptional performance.
 You can use Viva Goals to adjust the difficulty level of each objective according to its expected completion rate .

-# What You Should Think With Tracking Your Progress in Viva Goals and OKRs

 ## Define your team

 Before you can create OKRs, you need to define your team.
 A team is a group of people who work together towards a common goal.
 Teams can be based on organizational structure, projects, initiatives, or any other criteria that make sense for your business.